-"Where away?" came sharply through the speaking-trumpet from the officer of the deck."23
+"Where away?" came sharply through the speaking-trumpet from the officer of the deck."

-"About one point for'ard of the weather beam,24 sir."
+"About one point for'ard of the weather beam, sir."

-Every eye looked off in that direction.
-Sure enough, bright and glistening in the reflected moonlight, the sails of the stranger were seen.
-Her upper sails were in view.
-She looked like a white phantom outlined against the clear-cut horizon.
-Glasses showed her to be a bark.25 Soon, the ship ready for further developments.
-For nothing on the African coast went unexamined.
-Every sail meant a chase and examination.
-The ship now felt the wind, and had the slight heeling but which only meant that she was like a thing of life, instinctively ready for the race.
+Every eye caught the direction indicated.
+Sure enough, bright and glistening in the reflected moonlight, the sails of the stranger were seen, hull down, with the upper parts of the courses in view.
+She looked like a white phantom outlined against the clearcut horizon.
+Glasses showed her to be a bark standing on the starboard tack.
+The Constellation was at this time on the port tack and running with the wind about abeam.
+Soon, the ship was close to the wind, ready for further developments.
+For nothing on the African coast went unexamined, and every sail meant a chase and examination.
+The ship now felt the wind, and had the slight heeling which was one of her great peculiarities, but which only meant that she was like a thing of life, instinctively ready for the race.

-By this time came the quick, sharp, and clear notes of the First Lieutenant, "All hands on deck!"26 The first lieutenant had taken the deck.27 The chase was to begin.
+By this time came the quick, sharp, and clear notes of the First Lieutenant, "All hands on deck!"
+The first lieutenant had taken the deck.
+The chase was to begin.
 The sounds of the boatswain's whistle, and those of his mates, gave shrill notice throughout the ship.
-Their deep-toned voices, one after the other, repeating the order, like rolling echoes of hoarse thunder in mountain glens.
-Their sounds had not died away before three hundred men stood silent and expectant at their posts of duty, showing the discipline of the ship, and the eagerness of the men.
-There was always excitement in the chase.28
+Their deep-toned voices, one after the other, repeating the order, like rolling echoes of hoarse thunder in mountain glens, had not died away before three hundred men